-More at Society and College of Radiographers, sor.org and Health and Care Professions Council, hcpc-uk.org. Ē deal with telephone and face-to-face enquiries in a range of healthcare organisations, using telephone and computer equipment.
+More at Society of Radiographers, sor.org and Health and Care Professions Council, hcpc-uk.org.

+Receptionists and telephonists deal with telephone and face-to-face enquiries in a range of healthcare organisations, using telephone and computer equipment.
 On-the-job training is usually provided.